vandanagarg/learning_pandas/pandas_udemy_bootcamp/readme.md

 I have divided and structured the code in src folder as per the sections covered or concepts related to pandas.
 Given below are the links and rest details of the folders:

 Folder **[utilities](https://github.com/vandanagarg/learning_pandas/tree/master/pandas_udemy_bootcamp/src/utilities)** and **[config_file.py](https://github.com/vandanagarg/learning_pandas/blob/master/pandas_udemy_bootcamp/src/indexing_slicing/config_file.py)** module present inside folders contains configuration details to modify sys.path parameter.
+Also, I have kept all my raw data in a separate folder and this module helps me to configure absolute path to read raw data files.

 1. **[pandas_basics](https://github.com/vandanagarg/learning_pandas/tree/master/pandas_udemy_bootcamp/src/pandas_basics)**
 contains code related to creating dataframes from csv files, basic manipulations within dataframes(row/columns) and usage of some simple methods for analyzing data just to get an overview of it.